tbrooke/flexible-graphrag/README.md

 - **Azure OpenAI**: Enterprise OpenAI integration
 - **Anthropic**: Claude models for complex reasoning
 - **Google Gemini**: Google's latest language models

+#### ⚠️ Kuzu + LLM Performance Recommendation
+**When using Kuzu as your graph database, strongly consider using OpenAI instead of Ollama** for significantly better performance:

+- **LlamaIndex Knowledge Graph Extraction for Kuzu**: Using OpenAI models are much faster at entity/relationship extraction.
+Work was done leveraging a vector database (qdrant to help)
+- **Build Performance**: Even larger Ollama models (gpt-oss:20b) are considerably slower than OpenAI for graph construction
+- **Small Document Impact**: Performance is a problem even with small documents
+- Also search is slower.

 ## MCP Tools for MCP Clients like Claude Desktop, etc.